Alaska

 Alaska courts have not directly addressed the enforcement of waiver of consequential damages clauses in the construction context, but it appears that they may likely enforce such clauses.
 Generally, Alaska courts recognize that parties are free to enter into contracts that contain clauses addressing the apportionment of damages in the event of breach or default.
 See, e.g., N. Pacific Erectors, Inc. v.
 State, Dept. of Admin.
 337 P.3d 495, 507 (Alaska 2013) (citation omitted) (holding that “[p]arties are free to enter into contracts that contain provisions that apportion damages” and “may agree to a particular measure of damages in the event of a breach”); Indus.
 Indem.
 Co. v.
 Wick Const.
 Co., 680 P.2d 1100, 1104 (Alaska 1984) (enforcing liquidated damages provision in prime contract that was passed through to a subcontract as a limitation of damages in the contractor’s claims against the subcontractor).

-In the context of transactions for the sale of goods, the Alaska Uniform Commercial Code allows a buyer to recover consequential damages from the seller under appropriate circumstances.
-See Alaska Stat. §§ 45.02.711 – 45.02.714, 45.02.715.
-However, Alaska code section 45.02.719 permits the buyer and the seller to contract to limit or exclude consequential damages unless the limitation or exclusion is found to be unconscionable or where the circumstances cause the contractually specified limited or exclusive remedy to fail of its essential purpose.
+In the context of transactions for the sale of goods, the Alaska Uniform Commercial Code allows a buyer and seller to limit or alter the measure of damages including a limitation or exclusion of consequential damages, as long as such a limitation is not unconscionable. .
+See Alaska Stat. §§ 45.02.711 – 45.02.714, 45.02.715 Pierce v.
+Catalina Yachts, Inc., 2 P.3d 618, 624 n.31 (Alaska 2000).
 For example, in Pierce v.
 Catalina Yachts, Inc., 2 P.3d 618, 624 n.31 (Alaska 2000), the court provided: “We need not decide whether the trial court correctly decided that [defendant company’s] inclusion of the consequential damages waiver in its standard limited warranty was not, in itself, unconscionable … [W]e assume for purposes of this decision that the waiver, standing alone, was conscionable.”
 However, the court remanded for a trial to determine consequential damages, notwithstanding an express provision in the warranty barring recovery thereof, because defendant “acted in bad faith when it breached the warranty,” thus, causing the limited remedy to fail of its essential purpose.
 Id. at 619 & 624.
 The court explained: “[C]ourts are more likely to find unconscionability [with respect to a contractual provision limiting remedies and/or excluding consequential damages] when a consumer is involved, when there is a disparity in bargaining power, and when the consequential damages clause is on a pre-printed form….”
 Id. at 623.
 The court further noted that “conversely, [courts] are unlikely to find unconscionability when “such a limitation is freely negotiated between sophisticated parties, which will most likely occur in a commercial setting….”
 Id.
 Thus, the Alaska Supreme Court has demonstrated that it will recognize waiver of consequential damages provisions as conscionable and enforce them unless they are deemed unconscionable under the particular circumstances of the case.

 Application of Economic Loss Doctrine

-Once a plaintiff establishes a violation of a “general duty of care,” Alaska courts permit recovery for purely economic losses in tort so long as the plaintiff shows that “the defendants knew or reasonably should have foreseen both that particular plaintiffs or an identifiable class of plaintiffs were at risk and that ascertainable economic damages would ensue from the conduct.”
+Alaska courts permit recovery for economic losses in tort so long as the plaintiff shows that “the defendants knew or reasonably should have foreseen both that particular plaintiffs or an identifiable class of plaintiffs were at risk and that ascertainable economic damages would ensue from the conduct.”
 Mattingly v.
-Sheldon Jackson Coll., 743 P.2d 356, 360 (Alaska 1987).
+Sheldon Jackson Coll., 743 P.2d 356, 360 (Alaska 1987) (quoting People Exp.
+Airlines, Inc. v.
+Consol.
+Rail Corp., 495 A.2d 107, 115 (N.J.
+1985)).
 “Thus, knowledge or special reason to know of the consequences of the tortious conduct in terms of the persons likely to be victimized and the nature of the damages likely to be suffered will suffice to impose a duty upon the tortfeasor not to interfere with economic well-being of third parties.”
 Id.

-The holding in Mattingly should not be taken too far, however.
 The Supreme Court of Alaska has cautioned that the foreseeability of harm to a plaintiff or class of plaintiffs does not itself establish the duty of care; it only gives rise to a potential recovery of damages for economic loss.
 See Geotek Alaska, Inc. v.
 Jacobs Eng’g Group, Inc., 354 P.3d 368, 377 (Alaska 2015) (holding that Mattingly does not create “a new duty in tort,” but instead “simply expanded liability in tort to include purely economic losses”).
-Furthermore, the United States District Court for the District of Alaska has interpreted Alaska’s independent duty exception in Mattingly to be limited to cases where “the breach of duty created a risk of personal injury or property damage.”
+Furthermore, the U.S. District Court for the District of Alaska has interpreted Alaska’s independent duty exception in Mattingly to be limited to cases where “the breach of duty created a risk of personal injury or property damage.”
 See St. Denis, 900 F. Supp. at 1203 (citing the Restatement (Second) Torts § 323, which addresses negligent services to others gratuitously or for consideration); see also U.S. ex rel.
 N. Star Terminal & Stevedore Co. v.
 Nugget Constr., Inc., 445 F. Supp.
-2d 1063, 1076 (D. Alaska 2006) (“Mattingly . . . stands for the proposition that a party that is only economically injured can nonetheless sue for negligence, so long as a duty exists.
+2d 1063, 1079 fn.42 (D. Alaska 2006) (“Mattingly . . . stands for the proposition that a party that is only economically injured can nonetheless sue for negligence, so long as a duty exists.
 It defines the parameters of an existing duty and does not . . . impose a new duty where there otherwise would be none.”); In re Target Corp.
 Data Sec.
 Breach Litig., 66 F. Supp.
 3d 1154, 1172 (D. Minn.
-2014) (“Alaska law recognizes negligence claims only if the breach of duty created a risk of personal injury or property damage.”).
+2014) (“Alaska law recognizes negligence claims only if the breach of duty created a risk of personal injury or property damage.”) (internal quotations omitted).

-In State for Use of Smith v.
-Tyonek Timber, Inc , 680 P.2d 1148 (Alaska 1984), a concrete subcontractor brought a negligence action seeking solely economic loss recovery against a concrete supplier with which the subcontractor was not in privity.
+In State for Use of Smith, a concrete subcontractor brought a negligence action seeking solely economic loss recovery against a concrete supplier with which the subcontractor was not in privity.
+See State for Use of Smith v.
+Tyonek Timber, Inc, 680 P.2d 1148, 1149 (Alaska 1984).
 The subcontractor argued that a tort claim “should extend to purely economic harm sustained by one not in privity with the supplier of a defective product.”
 Id. at 1151.
 The Alaska Supreme Court disagreed and held that the plaintiff’s “lack of privity with [the defendant] precludes his recovery for pure economic loss based upon a negligence theory.”
 Id. at 1154.
-It should be noted that the U.S. District Court for the District of Alaska implicitly challenged the continuing validity of Smith in light of the subsequent Mattingly decision.
-S. Peninsula Hosp. v.
-Xerox State Healthcare LLC, 223 F. Supp.
-3d 929, 939–40 (D. Alaska 2016) (citing Mattingly in rejecting the defendant’s argument, which was based upon Smith).

 Generally, Alaska courts have denied relief to plaintiffs seeking strict liability recovery for economic loss unconnected to a physical or proprietary injury.
 See Kodiak Elec.
 Ass’n, Inc. v.
-Delaval Turbine, Inc., 694 P.2d 150, 153 (Alaska 1984) (quoting Morrow v.
-New Moon Homes, 548 P.2d 279, 286 (Alaska 1976)) (“In order to prevail on a claim of strict liability in tort when no personal injury has occurred, the plaintiff must show ‘property damage’ as opposed to mere ‘economic loss.’”); see also Cloud v.
-Kit Mfg.
-Co., 563 P.2d 248, 250-51 (Alaska 1977) (holding tort action appropriate where other property damage in fire was caused by defective rug padding); St. Denis v.
+Delaval Turbine, Inc., 694 P.2d 150, 153 (Alaska 1984) (“In order to prevail on a claim of strict liability in tort when no personal injury has occurred, the plaintiff must show ‘property damage’ as opposed to mere ‘economic loss.’”); St. Denis v.
 Dep’t of Hous. & Urban Dev., 900 F. Supp.
-1194, 1200 (D. Alaska 1995) (citations omitted) (“[T]he Alaska [economic loss] rule [is] … that a plaintiff who claims that a product was defective and seeks only damages for economic loss must sue on the contract and has no independent action in tort unless she can show that the defect created a significant risk of personal injury or property damage.”).
+1194, 1200 (D. Alaska 1995) (citations omitted) (“[A] plaintiff who claims that a product was defective and seeks only damages for economic loss must sue on the contract and has no independent action in tort unless she can show that the defect created a significant risk of personal injury or property damage.”).

 Tort Liability for Professionals Despite Contractual Relationship

-The Supreme Court of Alaska has also held that “a project owner may sue a design professional in tort for economic losses arising from the professional’s malpractice, despite the existence of a contractual relationship between the parties.”
-Dep’t of Natural Resources v.
+The Alaska Supreme Court has also held that “a project owner may sue a design professional in tort for economic losses arising from the professional’s malpractice, despite the existence of a contractual relationship between the parties.”
+See Dep’t of Natural Resources v.
 Transamerica Premier Ins.
-Co., 856 P.2d 766, 772 (Alaska 1993).
-This is because “the duty of professional care is one that the law imposes, not the contract.”
-Id.
-However, the Court in Transamerica also stated that this common law duty does not apply to project owners, who only “owe purely contractual duties as to the accuracy of designs.”
-Id.
+Co., 856 P.2d 766, 772 (Alaska 1993) (“[T]he duty of professional care is one that the law imposes, not the contract.”).
+However, the court in Dep’t of Natural Resources also stated that this common law duty does not apply to project owners, who only “owe purely contractual duties as to the accuracy of designs.”
+See id.
 “When providing plans and specifications to a contractor, an owner makes an implied warranty that they will be sufficient for their particular purpose.”
-Id. (citing Fairbanks N. Star Borough v.
+See id. (citing Fairbanks N. Star Borough v.
 Kandik Constr., Inc. & Assocs., 795 P.2d 793, 797 (Alaska 1990), vacated in part on other grounds, 823 P.2d 632 (Alaska 1974)).
 Therefore, a party may not enforce the implied warranty against the project owner in tort because it was bargained for in the contract, “even if the owner negligently provides defective plans and specifications, which cause economic loss to the contractor in the course of performance.”
-Id. at 773.
+See id. at 773.

 Enforceability of No Damages for Delay Clauses